There are lots of things to consider when selecting your unit texts. Check out the information below or talk to your liaison librarian for support.

 - Is it the current version?

 - Is it available as an e-book?
-This is essential if your unit is cloud-based.
+This is essential for online units.

 - How much will the book cost students?